 When can you get life insurance for children?

-Know that insurers can not ask if you have previously undergone genetic testing for your child.
-Despite this, if in your family history, a family member has an inheritable condition, the insurer can deny coverage for the child.
+Know that insurers cannot ask if you’ve previously undergone genetic testing for your child.
+However, if one of your family members has an inheritable condition, the insurer can deny coverage for the child.